Into the Field: Tracking Urban Biodiversity

 - Monday, June 17: Explore how to incorporate insects into your classroom and begin your own insect collection under the guidance of Ian Wright, graduate student in Ecology, Evolution, and Behavior.

-- Tuesday, June 18: Discover how diatoms indicate ecosystem conditions of Waller Creek with Dr. Ed Theriot, Texas Natural Science Center Director and Professor of Integrative Biology.
+- Tuesday, June 18: Discover how diatoms indicate ecosystem conditions of Waller Creek with Dr. Ed Theriot, Texas Memorial Museum Director and Professor of Integrative Biology.

 - Wednesday, June 19: Go on a snake hunt with Dr. Travis LaDuc, Assistant Curator of Herpetology, as we track water snakes in Waller Creek.